ElektorLabs/Arduino/README.md

 Arduino as ISP sketch (or any other supported ISP programmer for that matter).

 Everything has been tested with Arduino IDE 1.6.7.

+P.S.
+Previous JSON files with a version number in their name have been replaced by "package_elektor_boards_index.json"